tsvanharen/dataremix.us/README.md

 # dataremix.us

-Data-driven insights into the American experience.
+Data-driven insights into the human experience.